 Aortopulmonary septal defect (APSD), also known as aortopulmonary window (APW), is a congenital anomaly where there is an abnormal communication between the proximal aorta and the pulmonary trunk in the presence of separate aortic and pulmonary valves.

 APSD should not be confused with the radiological term aortopulmonary window (AP window), which refers to a mediastinal space on chest radiographs and CT scans.

-The clinical presentation of APSDs is dependent on the size of the defect and on the associated lesions.
+The clinical presentation of aortopulmonary septal defects is dependent on the size of the defect and on the associated lesions.
 The presentation is usually similar to that of other patients with left-to-right shunts.
 Severe cases present as congestive heart failure.
 Cardiac examination reveals an enlarged heart, and like patients with patent ductus arteriosus (PDA), the pulses are bounding.
-A systolic murmur can be heard along the left sternal border, however, unlike patients with a PDA, a diastolic component to the murmur is rare.
+A systolic murmur can be heard along the left sternal border.
+However, unlike patients with a PDA, a diastolic component to the murmur is rare.
 Patients with associated arch abnormalities frequently present with shock coinciding with the closing of the ductus arteriosus.

 It has similar hemodynamic features to a patent ductus arteriosus, or, even more so, to a common truncus arteriosus, the anatomical difference from the latter being the presence of two separate semilunar (aortic and pulmonary) valves 1,2.

 Several classifications of APSD have been proposed at the time of writing (July 2016), this below-mentioned classification is most widely accepted in literature.

 This classification separates APSD into four types 3:

 - type I: proximal APSD located just above the sinus of Valsalva, a few millimetres above the semilunar valve